-This simple stewed rhubarb and apple recipe is naturally sweetened with honey and a touch of ground spice.
-It is delicious served as a simple dessert with yogurt or custard.
-Or enjoy it for breakfast with porridge, or a homemade low sugar granola.
+This easy stewed rhubarb and apple recipe is naturally sweetened with honey and a touch of ground spice with no refined sugar.
+It is delicious served as a healthy dessert, and poached rhubarb and apple compote can also be enjoyed as a healthy breakfast topping.

-- Stewed rhubarb and apple is really easy to make:)
+- Stewed rhubarb and apple is very quick and easy to make in just 15 minutes

 - It's healthy.
 Rhubarb is a great source of fibre and antioxidants

-- It's naturally sweetened.
-The combination of apple and a little honey means that this stewed rhubarb can be made without sugar
+- This poached rhubarb recipe is naturally sweetened.
+The combination of apple and a little honey provides enough sweetness that the stewed rhubarb can be made without sugar

-- Makes the most of seasonal rhubarb.
-If you are lucky enough to have a ready supply in the garden, it's a great way of using it up
+- This recipe makes the most of seasonal rhubarb in the Spring.
+If you are lucky enough to have a ready supply in the garden, it's a great way of using it up.
+And it freezes well.

 Ingredients